-Scott has over twenty-five years of experience in all areas of NCAA infractions and compliance work.
-He has represented institutions, athletic directors, coaches and student-athletes in over one-hundred major and secondary infractions cases.
+Scott has over thirty years of experience in all areas of NCAA infractions and compliance work.
+He has represented institutions, athletic directors, coaches, and student-athletes in over two-hundred major and secondary infractions cases.
 He appears regularly before the NCAA Committee on Infractions and Infractions Appeals Committee.

 Scott has earned a national reputation as an effective and aggressive advocate.
-He recognizes that jobs, careers and reputations are at stake in an NCAA infractions case.
+He recognizes that jobs, careers and reputations are at stake in an NCAA infractions case or misconduct investigation.

-Scott has been a trial attorney throughout his career, and he uses his extensive litigation experience when representing clients in NCAA infractions matters.
-He works hard to resolve cases within the NCAA infractions process, while also creating a record for successful litigation should that last resort become necessary.
+Scott has been a trial attorney throughout his career, and he uses his extensive litigation experience when representing clients in an NCAA infractions case or misconduct investigation.
+He works hard to resolve cases within the administrative process, while also creating a record for successful litigation should that last resort become necessary.

-- ESPN college basketball analyst and attorney Jay Bilas: “He’s a superior advocate to have in your corner.”
+Endorsement of Jay Bilas – Attorney and ESPN men’s basketball commentator Jay Bilas calls Scott “a superior advocate to have in your corner.”

 Media, Book, and Film Coverage – Scott’s work has been featured in dozens of online articles, two books and an upcoming documentary film.

 - Indentured: The Inside Story of the Rebellion Against the NCAA, Joe Nocera and Ben Strauss (Scott’s representation of UConn men’s basketball student-athlete Ryan Boatright and his mother Tanesha inspired this book).

 - Pitino: My Story, Rick Pitino with Seth Kaufman (Scott’s representation of Coach Pitino is featured in this book).

 - Nothing But Net, Point Road Productions (This soon-to-be-released film was inspired by and features Scott’s representation of University of Kansas men’s basketball student-athlete Silvio De Sousa).